 These typical radar units used in most cars today were not meant to detect stationary objects, especially those that are partially in the lane.
 That’s why many self-driving companies use LiDAR instead since it has higher fidelity in terms of detecting object placement.
 The downside is LiDAR is very expensive and many, like Elon Musk, believe software, particularly neural networks can do just a good a job as LiDAR, if not better (see LiDAR vs Cameras for Self Driving).

-That said, Tesla has upgraded its radar in their vehicles over time for better range and precision, moving from a Bosch radar unit in AP1 and AP2 cars to Continential in the current vehicles (see AP1 vs AP2 vs AP3).
+Even so, Tesla upgraded its radar in their vehicles over time for better range and precision, moving from a Bosch radar unit in AP1 and AP2 cars to Continential in the current vehicles (see AP1 vs AP2 vs AP3).

 In order to make sense of what’s happening around the car, manufacturers like Tesla must create their own software to do what’s called “sensor fusion”, that is, combining the data from radar and cameras, and then make a decision around what to do next.

-In the future, Tesla will likely continue to upgrade its forward-facing radar, likely to a fifth-generation radar (such as this one from Continental) or there have even been rumors they Tesla may be building its own radar in-house, led by Pete Bannon, who also developed the Full Self-Driving Computer (aka Hardware 3).
+For some time Tesla was looking to upgrade its forward-facing radar, by moving to a fifth-generation radar (such as this one from Continental) or there were even rumors they Tesla was building its own radar in-house, led by Pete Bannon, who also developed the Full Self-Driving Computer (aka Hardware 3).

 By improving the radar precision and range, the software will have higher confidence in object detection and have to do less guesswork whether a station object is a threat or not – something critical at highway speeds.